sincronicatech/PSBicepParser.Powershell/README.md

 ## Build

-Java 11 is required to build the grammar, since Antlr is written in java.
-Launch the GenerateParser.ps1 script in the BicepGrammar directory to generate the c# parser and lexer.
-Generated grammar code is gitignored.
+Java 11 is required to generate the c# parser.
+Execute the GenerateParser.ps1 script in the BicepGrammar directory to generate the c# parser and lexer.
+Generated parser and lexer are gitignored.

-To fully build the module, just launch the build.ps1 script.
-It will build both the grammar and the module.
+To build the module, just launch the build.ps1 script: it will both build the parser and the module.